11. Risk, Ambiguity, and Misspecification[1]#

 11.2.1.
 Aims#

-In this chapter we allow for a broad perspective on uncertainty, encompassing:
+In this chapter we allow for uncertainties that include

-misspecification: unknown ways in which a model might provide flawed probabilistic predictions;
+• misspecifications: unknown ways in which a model provides flawed probabilisties;

-We will have a particular emphasis on formulations that are tractable and revealing.
+We will focus on formulations that are tractable and enlightening.

 11.3.
 Decision theory overview#